Top 50 Best Holocaust Movies To Watch

 Average

-The documentary also focuses on the formation of the State of Israel, including the debates involving Palestinian Jews, President Harry S. Truman, and the United Nations.
-Narrated by Morgan Freeman, "The Long Way Home" won the Academy Award for Best Documentary Feature in 1998.
+The narrative extends to the historic creation of the State of Israel, shedding light on the complex diplomatic efforts involving Palestinian Jews, President Harry S. Truman, and the United Nations.
+Narrated by Morgan Freeman, "The Long Way Home" earned the Academy Award for Best Documentary Feature in 1998, further cementing its impact and significance.

 39